jacksund/simmate/docs/apps/badelf.md

 --------------------------------------------------------------------------------

-## Overview of BadELF
+## About BadELF

 BadELF is a method that combines Bader Charge Analysis and the Electron Localization Function (ELF) to predict oxidation states and perform population analysis of electrides.
 It uses Bader segmentation of the ELF to detect electride electrons and Voronoi segmentation of the ELF to identify atoms.

 --------------------------------------------------------------------------------

-## Application Features
+## About this app

 The BadELF application provides workflows and utilities to streamline BadELF analysis.

 --------------------------------------------------------------------------------

-## Installation Steps
+## Installation

-1. Ensure Simmate is installed and your database is reset.
+1. Make sure you have Simmate installed and have reset your database.

-2. Register the warrenapp with simmate by adding `- warrenapp.apps.WarrenConfig` to `~/simmate/my_env-apps.yaml`
+2. Register the badelf app with simmate by adding `- simmate.apps.BadelfConfig` to `~/simmate/my_env-apps.yaml`

 3. Update your database to include custom tables from the warrenapp
 ``` shell